 Please note: this article and the websites linked therein may contain images of Aboriginal and Torres Strait Islander people who have passed away.

-Tuesday 13 February 2018 marks 10 years since Prime Minister Kevin Rudd, on behalf of the government of Australia, gave a formal apology to Aboriginal and Torres Strait Islander Peoples.
-Kevin Rudd’s moving speech and Dr Tom Calma’s Response to The National Apology provide teachers with engaging resources with which to continue conversations about Aboriginal and Torres Strait Islander histories and futures.
+The National Apology to Stolen Generations was made on 13 February 2008, when Prime Minister Kevin Rudd, on behalf of the government of Australia, gave a formal apology to Aboriginal and Torres Strait Islander Peoples.
+Mr Rudd’s moving speech and Dr Tom Calma’s Response to The National Apology provide teachers with engaging resources with which to continue conversations about Aboriginal and Torres Strait Islander histories and futures.

 The Stolen Generations is a part of our national history that is emotional and confronting; however, by taking a considered approach to cultural sensitivity in the classroom and using high-quality resources, you can be confident when exploring these topics in the classroom.